marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

       * Prefer whitelisting over blacklisting
       * To execute JavaScript on content load you don't need a script tag - you can also use `<img onload=...>`
     * Validate data both when reading and saving data
+    * Do not invent your own algorithms for protecting against malicious input.
+Use existing, battle-tested solutions
   * What to watch out for:
     * Any JavaScript can be written using the following 6 characters: `()+[]!` (see http://www.jsfuck.com)
     * XSS can be done through URL, which can be eg. sent by email